BATTER BREAD

 (Lack of) Gluten Development

-Due to the absence of gluten development, this loaf will not hold in large air bubbles.
-In addition, it does not have the ability to hold its own shape, so it takes the shape of the pan it is placed in and rises to the top.
+Due to the lack of gluten development, this loaf will not hold in large air bubbles, will not have the ability to hold its own shape, and will not have an oven spring.
+This bread takes the shape of the pan it is placed in and rises to the top, but cannot hold any more fermentation than this since gluten is not present to keep the loaf from collapsing.
 This is why the proper sized pan is essential, as the batter (before fermenting) should fill the pan exactly halfway.

 Baking Method